Fantastique Day!

 ‘”Try and sort it out yourself, but if that doesn’t work …. we’ll send in Nana the Brave!’

-But, this morning, I’m struggling to remember when we last called upon my mum to sort out any such issues.
-She’s still there, as fearless and feisty as ever, but I think that somewhere along the line … I became Mum the Brave!‘ It is me who was likened to a ‘Tigress defending her young‘ by a teacher when I disputed her comments at Parents Evening.
-(Let’s gloss over the fact that I have since been banned, by all 3 kids, from speaking any more than is absolutely necessary on such occasions!)
-It is me who takes on any retailer, any institution or any person who thinks they can mess with us.
+It is me who was likened to a ‘Tigress defending her young‘ by a teacher when I disputed her comments at Parents Evening.
+(Let’s gloss over the fact that I have since been banned, by all 3 kids, from speaking any more than is absolutely necessary on future visits to their school!)
+It is me who takes on any any person or institution who thinks they can mess with us.
 Hey, I’ve even taken on rodents this month!

-But today is Mothering Sunday, Small Boy calls to tell me that he’s having a star named after me and I decide that conquering the world of work can wait for 24 hours.
+and I decide that conquering the world of work can wait for 24 hours.
 Today of all days it feels pretty great just to be a mum!

 D Day !